-- 10.3.1.
+10.3.1.
 A CHECKPOINT is a timing point wherein cards or counters that have entered an illegal state are corrected, expired effects are removed, and other important conditions are checked.
-This procedure is automatically performed at several timing points during the game, and entails the following steps, which are performed in order: - a.
-Each active conditional ability looks at the changes to the game state since the beginning of the last checkpoint to see if its trigger condition has been met.
-Any ability that has met its trigger condition and is not already pending or imminent is marked as pending. - b.
+This procedure is automatically performed at several timing points during the game, and entails the following steps, which are performed in order:

+- a.
+Each active conditional ability looks at the changes to the game state since the beginning of the last checkpoint to see if its condition has been met.
+Any ability that has met its condition creates the appropriate instances of itself and marks them as pending, as described in section 9.6. - b.
 Any ability with a duration that has passed is removed from the game state.